kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

     : Then she worked on creating a conversation between the actors.

 Magic The Gathering
-    : One students did a tutorial about functions, and studied an MTG game that uses functions to see if it could be a good project for them.
+    : One student did a tutorial about functions, and studied an MTG game that uses functions to see if it could be a good project for them.

 Pong Game
     : This student remixed a Pong game and discovered a bug: The game didn't stop even when the player lost.